-Selecting a healthcare benefits plan is one of the most consequential financial and health decisions an employee makes each year.
-Yet, the process is often rushed, opaque, and driven by fear rather than strategy.
-Having analyzed thousands of employer-sponsored plans and behavioral data through the lens of the WellthCare ecosystem, I've observed that the most common mistakes fall into predictable patterns rooted in cognitive biases, information asymmetry, and a misalignment of incentives between employers, brokers, and employees.
+Selecting a healthcare benefits plan is one of the most important financial and health decisions an employee makes each year.
+But the process is often rushed and driven by fear, not strategy.
+After analyzing thousands of plans and behavioral data at WellthCare, I've seen the same mistakes pop up again and again.
+They stem from cognitive biases, information gaps, and misaligned incentives between employers, brokers, and employees.

-The good news is that these mistakes are entirely avoidable when you understand the structural flaws in how benefits are traditionally selected.
-Below, I break down the most frequent errors and how to correct them-whether you're an HR leader designing a plan or an employee choosing one for your family.
+But these mistakes are avoidable once you see the structural flaws in how benefits get selected.
+Here's a breakdown of the most frequent errors and how to fix them—whether you're an HR leader or an employee.

 Mistake #1: Choosing Based on Premium Alone (The "Sticker Price" Trap)